weixsong/elasticlunr.js/README.md

 ### 5.1 Simple Query

-**Because elasticlunr.js has a very perfect scoring mechanism, so for most of your requirement, simple would be easy to meet your requirement.**
+**Because elasticlunr.js has a very perfect scoring mechanism, so for most of your requirement, simple search would be easy to meet your requirement.**

 ```javascript
 index.search("Oracle database profit");